 A certain amount of fortune was a prerequisite for becoming a knight and the status was forfeited if the required fortune could not be managed.
 Thus medieval knights’ history can trace its roots back to the ancient world.
 Charles the Bald is an important medieval knight from this era.

 Medieval knights’ history during the early medieval ages revolves around the Franks who conquered vast tracts of territory throughout Europe.
 The Franks had large numbers of warriors who fought on horseback and gave rise to the whole concept of knighthood.

 Also, during these times, Europe was fragmented into small parts ruled by local lords and they hired knights for their protection and for battles against other lords.

-In the medieval knights history, it was during the middle medieval times that knighthood attained the social status of note.
+In medieval knights’ history, it was during the high medieval times that knighthood attained the social status of note.
 This was the era when Crusades were fought and various orders of knights such as Knights Hospitaller, Knights Templar, Order of Saint Lazarus, Teutonic Knights, and others took birth.
 Rules and ceremonies of knighthood were also formed mainly during this age.

 Late medieval times are the most important era in medieval knights’ history because knighthood became established at the beginning of this era and its decline began by the end of the same period.